Agoria (musician): Early life

+Sébastien Devaud, known as Agoria, grew up in Valencin, Isère.
 Inspired by a Jeff Mills DJ set at 15, he taught himself to mix and, by 17, was performing at clubs, opening for Richie Hawtin and Carl Cox.
 After high school, he briefly attended university but left to organize parties and work in record shops.
-By 23, he committed fully to music, laying the foundation for his successful career.
+By 23, he committed fully to music.